ivrolan/ros2_utils_tool/README.md

 - [ROS2](https://docs.ros.org/en/jazzy/index.html), both version **humble** and **jazzy** are supported.
 - [OpenCV](https://opencv.org/) for writing video files.
 - [cv_bridge](https://index.ros.org/p/cv_bridge/) for converting ROS sensor images to cv matrices and vice versa.
-- [Qt5/Qt6](https://doc.qt.io/) for all UI as well as some convenience functionalities.
+- [Qt6/Qt5](https://doc.qt.io/) for all UI as well as some convenience functionalities.
     - The application uses Qt6 by default.
-If no Qt6 is found, Qt5 is used instead.
+If no Qt6 installation is found on the system, Qt5 is used instead.
+    - **Due to Qt5 going end-of-life on May 26th 2025, support for it will be dropped soon**.
 - [catch2_ROS](https://index.ros.org/p/catch_ros2/) for Catch2-based unit tests with ROS2.
 - (Optional) [uncrustify](https://github.com/uncrustify/uncrustify) for code formatting.